 9. ↩ Avoid Confusing Terms and Jargon

-Not everyone is an expert in a certain sphere.
-Even if someone is trying to find the information on a specific topic, this doesn’t mean that this person knows something about it.
+Not everyone is an expert in a particular sphere.
+Even if someone is trying to find the information on a specific topic, this doesn’t mean that they know something about it.
+Readers don’t usually enjoy checking dictionaries every two pages.

 Examples: